CS303E Homework 4

 Programming tips

 You can assume.
 When an assignment says that "you can assume" something about the input, that just means that you don't have to check it.
 If the user enters an input that doesn't meet that assumption, the program can crash or behave badly.
 That's not your problem.

-In particular, you can be assured that we won't test your program on any inputs that violate the assumptions.
+For many of the assignments this semester, we'll say that you can assume certain things about the inputs, often because you don't yet have the skills necessary to check for certain errors.
 But if you get a programming job, you should always validate the inputs as much as possible.
 In general, it's bad programming practice to allow bad inputs to crash your program; it means that your program is not robust.
-Later we'll insist that you "validate" most inputs, meaning to assure that they do meet specifications.
+Later we'll insist that you "validate" some inputs, meaning to assure that they do meet specifications.
 For example, you could ensure that the value entered for month (remember it's a string) is a legal value by:

 # Check whether the value entered is a string representing one of